Bryukh/checkio-articles/2015-02-20 elementary oneliners.md

 Hi!

-As you know we have a special island for newbies -- ["Elementary"][elementary_island].
+As you may know we have a special island for newbies -- ["Elementary"][elementary_island].
-On this island we put very simple missions with hints.
+On this island we created very simple missions with hints.
-So if you just have finished TreeHouse or CodeAcademy course and know python syntax, then this island for you.
+So if you just have finished TreeHouse or CodeAcademy course, or you already know some python syntax, then this island is for you.

-But our advanced players have fun there too.
-For example how to solve a mission with one-liner.
+But more advanced players are having fun there too.
+For example, they are writing so called 'one-liners'.
 One-liner is a program in just one line of code.
-And in this overview we will look at one-liners from our players.
+And in this weekly overview we will look at one-liners from our players.
 I will try to choose various players for this overview.

 ### [Fizz-Buzz][fizz_buzz]

-I think you know about "Fizz Buzz" game to teach children division operation.
+I think you all know about "Fizz Buzz" game, it's used to teach children division.

-And we will open today chart with [@nickie's][nickie_profile] ["String arithmetic"][fizz_buzz_nickie] solution.
+And we're opening today's chart with [@nickie's][nickie_profile] ["String arithmetic"][fizz_buzz_nickie] solution.
-He is using `[:-1]` to cut final whitespace and if it's an empty string, then convert the number.
+He is using `[:-1]` to cut final whitespace and if it's an empty string, converts the number.

 ```python
 checkio=lambda n:("Fizz "*(1-n%3)+"Buzz "*(1-n%5))[:-1]or str(n)